API Reference

 • mindim: Minimum number of singular values to keep.

-See also: Base.truncate(::AbstractTreeTensorNetwork).
+See also: left_orth, Base.truncate(::AbstractTreeTensorNetwork).

 source